Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

 ## Background to AWS

+An Amazon Web Services (AWS) instance is a **remote computer** that runs on AWS infrastructure and that is accessible from any laptop or desktop as described below.
 Setting up a new AWS instance requires a credit card, an AWS account, and up to a day of verification time.

-To save time, your instructor launched a remote computer (instance) for you prior to the workshop, and connected it to our lesson data.
-Lets talk about how it all works.
+To save time, your instructor has launched an AWS instance for you prior to the course, and connected it to our lesson data and software analysis tools.
+It all works as follows.

-We have a pre-configured copy of the data needed for this workshop that is always available to attach to a new instance on Amazon, as long as you have an account, and the log-in credentials to open it.
+We have a pre-configured copy of the data and software analysis tools needed for this course that is always available to attach to a new AWS instance that is accessible to you as long as you have the log-in credentials to open it.

-To access the pre-configured workshop data, you'll need to use our log-in credentials (user name and password).
-These credentials will be supplied by your instructor.

-But first, you need a place to log *into*!
-To find the instance that's attached to that data, you'll need something called an IP address.
-Your instructor should have given this to you at the beginning of the workshop.

-An IP address is essentially the numerical version of a web address like www.amazon.com

-Recall that cloud computing is about choice.
-You can rent just a single processor on a large computer for a small project, or you can rent hundreds of processors spread across multiple computers for a large project.
-In either case, once you rent the collection of processors, Amazon will present your rental to you as if it was a single computer.
-So, the physical computers that host your instances don't really move, *but* every time you launch a new instance, it will have a new IP address.

-So, each time you launch a new instance, the *IP address* changes, but your *Log-in Credentials* don't have to.
+To access your pre-configured AWS instance for this course, you'll need:
+- the name of your instance
+- the file with the login key to access your instance
+- the **Terminal** application
+  - Terminal is readily available in MacOS and Linux computers.
+  - **Windows** users should have already installed *Git Bash* which includes the Git Bash *Terminal*.
+If not, please follow the directions in the [Setup](../setup).
+- the *secure shell* (**ssh**) application
+  - ssh is readily available in MacOS, Linux and Windows. **Windows** user need to use ssh through the Git Bash Terminal.
+  - as the name implies, **ssh** provides you with a secure way to use a remote *shell*, which is just another name for the *Terminal* and the *command line interface*, or CLI!

+You will have received an email with the name of your AWS instance and the login key file.
+The name of your instance and of the login key file will be something like this:

+- **instanceNN-gc.cloud-span.aws.york.ac.uk**
+- **login-key-instanceNN.pem**

+where NN will be a number between 01 and 37.

+We need to prepare the login key file and make it accessible to ssh so that ssh can authenticate you to your AWS instance.
+Follow the steps below:

+{% comment %}

 ## Connection Protocols